TIBCOSoftware/snappydata/docs/configuring_cluster/per_component_configuration.md

         3 rows selected

-7. Exit the snappy-shell session:
+7. Exit the snappy session:

         snappy> exit;

-8. You can stop an individual RowStore server by using the `snappy-shell rowstore server stop` command and specifying the server directory.
-To shut down all data stores at once, use the `snappy-shell shut-down-all` command:
+8. You can stop an individual RowStore server by using the `snappy rowstore server stop` command and specifying the server directory.
+To shut down all data stores at once, use the `snappy shut-down-all` command:

-        $ snappy-shell shut-down-all -locators=localhost[10101]
+        $ snappy shut-down-all -locators=localhost[10101]
         Connecting to distributed system: locators=localhost[10101]
         Successfully shut down 3 members

 9. After all data stores have stopped, shut down the locator as well:

-        $ snappy-shell locator stop -dir=$HOME/locator
+        $ snappy locator stop -dir=$HOME/locator
         The RowStore Locator has stopped.